saminala/ocaml.org/data/pages/governance.md

 announcements.
 Typically, individuals who have made substantive contributions to a Project will be invited to become Maintainers.

+WISH: All OCaml Projects shall have a public list of maintainers (this is not the GitHub default, it needs to be changed in the settings).

 ### Contributors

 Contributors are wider members of the OCaml community who make valuable